-EIGA assessed the air, medicinal and air, synthetic medicinal supply chain and all associated risks and concluded that for the products RISK PRIORITY LEVEL 3 is appropriate, with the residual risk of a drug shortage being generally accepted.
+EIGA assessed the medicinal Nitrogen supply chain and all associated risks and concluded that for medicinal Nitrogen the RISK PRIORITY LEVEL 3 is appropriate with the residual risk of a drug shortage being generally accepted.

 Therefore, it is proposed that there is no necessity to prepare additional SHORTAGE MITIGATION PLAN (SMP) as the risk of drug shortage can be generally accepted.